Kartik2605/Human-Skin-tone-Dectection./README.md

 # Human-Skin-tone-Dectection.
 We team of web developers and Machine learning enthusiasts developed a website which gives the skin-tone category of uploaded image.

+## Manual for running project code on your system:-
 Installation of packages/libraries:
 1. For back-end part
 • Django - Using - pip install django